router-protocol/router-chain-docs/docs/overview/README.md

 chain and how it enables cross-chain communication are given in the following sections. -->

 ## Communication via Router CrossTalk
 Router's CrossTalk library is an extensible cross-chain framework that enables seamless state transitions across multiple chains.
-In simple terms, this library leverages Router's infrastructure to allow contracts on one chain to pass instructions to contracts deployed on some other chain.
+In simple terms, this library abstracts Router's functionalities to allow contracts on one chain to pass instructions to contracts deployed on some other chain.
 The library is structured in a way that it can be integrated seamlessly into your development environment to allow for cross-chain message passing without disturbing other parts of your product.

+CrossTalk supports both stateful and stateless bridging:
+- For cross-chain dApps that require custom bridging logic between any two chains, developers can build and deploy middleware contracts on the Router chain.
+All cross-chain requests originating from the dApp's source chain contract will come to this middleware contract where some actions can be performed before they are forwarded to the intended destination chain.
-CrossTalk is best suited for cross-chain dApps that do not require custom bridging logic or any data aggregation layer in the middle - developers can simply plug into this framework and transform their existing single-chain or multi-chain dApps into cross-chain dApps.
+- For dApps that do not require any custom bridging logic or any data aggregation layer in the middle, no middleware contract is required.

 ## Global Liquidity via Voyager
 Voyager is a cross-chain swapping engine that allows for cross-chain asset transfers as well as cross-chain sequencing of asset transfers and arbitrary instruction transfers.
 Voyager has a whole development suite around it, which includes: